lukaschoebel/LUMOS/README.md

 # LUMOS

 > Harry took out his wand, murmured, "Lumos!" and a tiny light appeared at the end of it,
-> just enough to let them watch the path for signs of spiders
+> just enough to let them watch the path for signs of spiders.
 > **J. K. Rowling**

 Named after the light-giving spell in the Harry Potter books, the objective of this repository is turning on the light.
 Here, I want to collect useful things that should be remembered.
 (WIP)